NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 Before you start:

-* Make sure that your working directory in R is `rmarkdown/`
+* Make sure that your working directory in R is `rmarkdown`
 * Open the file `rmarkdown/code/supplementary_material.Rmd`

-To complete this part you will need to have installed the following R-packages:
+* To complete this part you first need to install the following R-packages:
 ```
 source("https://bioconductor.org/biocLite.R")
 biocLite("ggplot2")